pilotdeveloper/HIP/XXXX-deny-list-bill-of-rights.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

 For the following section, we will break out some of the reasons as to why one will be added to the deny list.
+All fees below are estimates and may change if this HIP goes further than a PR in Proslasher's git.

 ## Deny List Activities